How To Get A PR In New Zealand?

 Requirements For A PR Visa

-There are certain requirement for a PR visa, which you must know in finding out about how to get a PR in New Zealand.
+There are certain requirements for a PR visa, which you must know in finding out how to get a PR in New Zealand.
 The requirements are mentioned below:

 • A candidate must be under 55 years of age at the time of lodgement.